Notes on the Geography of Australia: Broken Hill

 The body of ore, by the way, is shaped like a bow set string down, so BHP naturally worked the shallowest part, at the center of the Line of Lode.
 That section was worked out by 1940, and BHP moved on to greener pastures elsewhere in Australia and the wider world.
 The deeper ends of the bow, both and north, have been sporadically worked since then.

 Why fence an old fireplace?
 The sign tells the story.

 Who says hard-boiled businessmen don't have their sentimental side?

 A photo of the fireplace, showing it as it is here save for a low railing instead of the chain-link fence, appears on p.
 17 of L.S.
 Curtis, A History of Broken Hill.
 The caption there explains that the fireplace was inside a large tent that served as B.H.P.'s headquarters.
 The caption unfortunately does not explain when the company's headquarters moved to a more solid home, so all we can conclude is that the tent was gone by 1908, when the Curtis book was published.

 Bits of old BHP housing survive.

 We've moved half a mile north, far enough that the ore here is too deep for a surface mine.
-Result: the Junction Mine and the Browne Shaft, along with the mine manager's house, complete with verandah.
+Result: the Junction Mine and the Browne Shaft, along with the mine manager's house, complete with veranda.
 The Junction Mine began operation in 1886 and before closing in 1923 produced silver ore worth a million pounds sterling.
-Now abandoned, the mine was restarted in the 1940s and didn't finally close until 1972.
+Now abandoned, the mine was restarted in the 1940s and ran until 1972.

 Here's the headframe on the Browne Shaft, built in the 1880s but modified by the mine's later owners.
-You have to admire the miners who went to work by dropping 450 meters then heading to the working face at the end of a four-kilometer tunnel.
+You have to admire men who went to work by dropping 450 meters then heading to the working face at the end of a four-kilometer tunnel.